 6. Wetlands are vulnerable to a wide range of human threats and environmental change including overgrazing by livestock, dam construction, pollution, drainage and climate change.
 Therefore, if the intrinsic characteristics and values that these wetlands possess are to be conserved, identification, assessment and management of threats must be undertaken.
 WETVAT does not address natural dynamics of wetlands that may alter their characteristics over time, rather it assesses the vulnerability of the system to a range of threats.

 7. The aim of this tool is to equip governments, conservation agencies and wetland managers throughout the world with the ability to assess the vulnerability of their wetlands and to combine information with other wetland assessments to assess vulnerability at multiple scales.
 The tool has been specifically developed based on the knowledge that many organizations do not have the information or expertise required to carry out a full, detailed assessment.
-However, it recognizes that local and Indigenous knowledge of a site is often extremely comprehensive and just needs to be collated and structured in a way that facilitates vulnerability assessment.
+However, it recognizes that [the knowledge of Indigenous Peoples and local communities of a site is often extremely comprehensive and just needs to be considered, taking into account free prior consent,] [local and Indigenous knowledge of a site is often extremely comprehensive and just needs to be collated and structured] in a way that facilitates vulnerability assessment.

 Method overview